Rakeela/dragora-notes/2021-4-11-Eighty-First.md

 Life is full of good minor connections.
 People don't keep the same friends for decades, but that doesn't mean those people weren't real friends.
 "Parting is such sweet sorrow," is a phrase in our culture...
 I don't think I've heard it for many years at this point.
 Where did it arise from?

 ---
 Ihroun never sticks around long enough to see any relationship sour.
 A thought on that topic, for my notes.
+She collects statuary, not connections...

 ---
 Back to [[day-post-archive]]